nea89o/SkyblockHud-Death-Defied/README.md

 -->

 SkyblockHUD Reborn is a continuation of what was once a beta mod by ThatGravyBoat to add a better HUD to Hypixel Skyblock.
 Much like its ancestor, this mod is in beta/constant development, so expect bugs.

+disclaimer: this is more of a side hobby than a full time project because haha yes. but i will try my best to keep this mod up to date with the actual game's features to the best of my ability.